bluraniec/devwks-1952/README.md

 Upon completion of this lab you, you will be able to:
 - Configure Model-Driven Telemetry on Cisco IOS-XR devices
-- Consume data streams from Network Devices using Pipeline
+- Consume data streams from Network Devices using Telegraf
 - Store gathered data in a database such as Influx DB
 - Visualize data in real-time using Grafana tool